 Observer in Ruby

-Observer is a behavioral design pattern that allows one objects to notify other objects about changes in their state.
+Observer is a behavioral design pattern that allows some objects to notify other objects about changes in their state.

 The Observer pattern provides a way to subscribe and unsubscribe to and from these events for any object that implements a subscriber interface.